Locations:

 When should I see my healthcare provider?

-Your provider will let you know how often you need to come in for follow-ups.
-It’s important to keep all your appointments.
-You may also need regular tests (like echocardiograms) to check on the health of your mitral valve.
+Your provider will let you know how often you need to come in for follow-up visits.
+It’s important to keep all of your appointments.
+You may also need regular imaging tests to check on the health of your mitral valve.

 Call 911 or your local emergency number if you experience: